IkwhanChang/transaction-service/README.md

 # Transaction Processor Service

-A API service for a small bank.
+An API service for a small bank.

 ## Specifications